-The Davies report (2015) recommends that FTSE 350 boards have at least 33% women on their boards by 2020 and Hampton-Alexander (2016) recommend for the FTSE100 that the executive pipeline (executive committee member and their direct reports) have at least 33% women by 2020.
+The Davies report (2015) recommended that FTSE 350 boards have at least 33% women on their boards by 2020.
+The Hampton-Alexander Review (2016) added the same 33% target for senior leadership roles (executive committee member and their direct reports) and also looked at the FTSE 100 and FTSE 250.

 UK energy sector:

 Our own analysis shows that, as at Q1 2019, 42% of the UK’s top 80 energy companies have no women on their boards.
 Women still occupy only 16% of board seats (up from 13% in 2018) and 6% of executive board positions (no improvement on 2018).